College Educational Testing

 What do accommodations at college look like?

-I think the best way to learn about what accommodations and supports look like at college is to hear from representatives, themselves.
-Every year, I have the opportunity to serve as a moderator for the “College Seminar for Students with an IEP or 504”, located in Columbus, Ohio.
-During that workshop, we have representatives from many universities from the surrounding Columbus, Ohio area, as well as throughout the state, answer questions and provide insight into what supports do and do not look like.
-There is a lot of great information that is shared during this seminar and I highly encourage you to take some time and watch the recording to learn more!
+I believe the best way to understand what accommodations and supports are available in college is to hear directly from the representatives themselves.
+Each year, I have the privilege of moderating the "College Seminar for Students with an IEP or 504" in Columbus, Ohio.
+During this workshop, we invite representatives from universities across the Columbus area and beyond to share valuable insights, answer questions, and provide a clear picture of what supports are available—and what they may not look like.
+It's an informative session, and I highly encourage you to take the time to watch the recording and learn more about the opportunities available!